It is a protective covering that acts as a barrier between the internal and external environment of a cell (in animals).

 The integrals span the entire width of the cell membrane, while the peripherals are found on its inner or outer surfaces.
 Those in the third category are anchored to the membrane with the help of lipid molecules.

-While some of these protein molecules provide structural support to the membrane, others bind to the cytoskeleton that is suspended in the cytoplasm.
-There are certain proteins that are responsible for the transport of ions and molecules across the cell membrane.
+While some of these protein molecules provide structural support to the membrane, others bind to the cytoskeleton suspended in the cytoplasm.
+There are specific proteins responsible for the transport of ions and molecules across the cell membrane.

 Some of these proteins have other functions, such as: